Value of PT: Insurance Companies Encouraging More people to Get Physical Therapy.

 It is important that not only patients byut

-A new pilot program being rolled out by TRICARE, the insurance system used throughout the US military is waiving the payment owed by the patient for up to three PT sessions in an attempt to improve the use of what the Defense Health Agency calls “high value” treatment for low back
+A new pilot program being rolled out by TRICARE, the insurance system used throughout the US military is waiving the payment owed by the patient for up to three PT sessions in an attempt to improve the use of what the Defense Health Agency calls “high value” treatment for low back pain.

 The theory is that once a person sees some benefit from PT treatment, they’re likely to go back for more.